tModLoader/tModLoader/PortingNotes_1.4.5.md

 - ItemSourceID is now static readonly, not a const.
 Do any other IDs change?
 - Need to update ItemID.Sets.OreDropsFromSlime with new entries.
   - Also AI_001_Slimes_GenerateItemInsideBody has additional logic now for skyblock that adjusts the drops.
 Investigate these and see if tmod needs more support or a TODO.
-- Need to update TileID.Sets.DisableSmartInteract with new entries from BlockBecauseYouAreOverAnImportantTile.ShouldBlockSmartInteract.
-Remove torches/4 and update docs.
-Add 698, 720, 721, 725, 725, 733.
-(TileID.Sets.Torches checked separately.)
 - We need to add ModItem.SummonPrefix(), add ModPrefix.Summon
 - ShimmerTransforms.IsItemTransformLocked seems to have been split, need to verify RecipeLoader.DecraftAvailable and other logic still applies.
-- Need to update TileID.Sets.DisableSmartCursor
 - Update ModPylon docs to removed danger check from check listing.
 - Remove totalWeight parameter from ModifyWorldGenTasks
 - WorldGenerator._seed needs to be internal again.
 The patch was lost